DanielHauge/CPHBusiness_Papers-1st/Assignment_02_Documenation_Setup_of_CD_chain_with_MVP.md

 Group 8: Continues Deliery Setup Chain and How to Replicate it
 ==============================================================

-## Setup Your Remote Machines for Jenkins and The Static Web Server

-For this we rent the cheapest possible cloud machine at Digital Ocean -which they call "droplet".
+## The Architecture of Continues Deliver and Integration

+Our setup consist of the following components

+- GitHub repository.
+Repository of the Web Application and where new changes to the application is being pushed.
+- DockerHub repository.
+Repository where the docker image is being hosted.
+- Remote Machine on DigitalOcean with Jenkins Server.
+This server runs the build and delivery jobs.
+- Remote machine on DigitalOcean with the Static Web Server.
+Where the Web Application is being deployed and hosted.
+- Remote machine on DigitalOcean with Database Server.
+This database server is used by the Web Application.

+#### Overview of the Build and Delivery Jobs
+The Jenkins server is set up to check for changes in the GitHub repository with a interval (checks every 5 min in our setup).
+If the Jenkins Server detects any changes in the GitHub repository it runs the build and deploy jobs.
+The following is a description of the the processes in each job:
+##### The Build Job
+The Jenkins Server builds a docker image from the Web Application hosted on the GitHub repository.
+It then pushes the docker image up to the DockerHub repository.
+##### The Deploy Job Process
+When the build job is finished the deploys job starts.
+The deploy job starts by preparing the server
+- [TODO]
+- [TODO]
+- [TODO]
+It then deploys the docker image that is hosted on the DockerHub to the Static Web Server.
+When this process is finished it checks the status of the Web Application as a final step.
-### Option 1: Setup Your Remote Machines for Jenkins and The Static Server with Vagrant
-[TODo write the command for starting Vagrant]
+Setup Our Remote Machines for Jenkins and The Static Server with Vagrant [TODo write the command for starting Vagrant]

+## Manual How to Setup The Architecture of Continues Deliver and Integration

-### Option 2: The Manual Way to Set Up a Droplet on Digital Ocean
+### Set Up a Droplet on Digital Ocean
-The descriptions and the provided setup script should be valid for any Debian-based Linux.

-- Create an account at Digital Ocean (https://www.digitalocean.com)
+The pre recusite for this is that you have an account at Digital Ocean (https://www.digitalocean.com)

-- Create a new Ubuntu 16.04.3 x64 droplet (second smallest machine, 0.015USD per hour/ 10USD per month)
+The vagrant script will create two new Ubuntu 16.04.3 x64 droplets (second smallest machine, 0.015USD per hour/ 10USD per month)
-- Register your public SSH key while creating a droplet.
-- If you do not have a pair of keys read on how to do that. (https://www.digitalocean.com/community/tutorials/how-to-use-ssh-keys-with-digitalocean-droplets)
-- SSH to your new machine and create a new user, which we will call builder.
-You can copy the IP <your_ip> from your droplet configuration page.

-`ssh root@<your_ip>`

-`adduser builder`

-`usermod -aG sudo builder`

-`exit`

-- Enable public key authentication for your new user.
-The following assumes that you have a keypair readily available.

-`ssh root@<your_ip>`

-`su - builder`

-`mkdir ~/.ssh`

-`chmod 700 ~/.ssh`

-`echo "<your_public_key>" > ~/.ssh/authorized_keys`

-`chmod 600 ~/.ssh/authorized_keys`

-In case you have issues with this step make sure to read the guide on initial Ubuntu server setup, especially the section "Step Four — Add Public Key Authentication"!

-- Copy the setup script to the remote machine, log onto it, make the file executable, and run it.

-`scp /path/to/remote/setup.sh builder@<your_ip>:/home/builder`

-`ssh builder@<your_ip>`

-`chmod u+x ./setup.sh`

-`./setup.sh`

-`exit`

-Now you have a remote machine up and running.
+Now you have a two remote machine up and running.

-## Prepare Your Remote Static Web Server
+## Prepare The Remote Static Web Server

 [TODO]

-## Setup Jenkins on Your Remote Machine
+## Prepare The Remote Jenkins Server - Setup Jenkins

-- Install Vagrant (https://www.vagrantup.com/docs/installation/) and VirtualBox (https://www.virtualbox.org/wiki/Downloads) to your local machine
+- Install Vagrant (https://www.vagrantup.com/docs/installation/) and VirtualBox (https://www.virtualbox.org/wiki/Downloads) to the remote machine
 - cd to the directory with the Vagrantfile and startup the VM.
 When started up for the first time vagrant up will automatically run the provision script (provision.sh).
-Note in case you want to allow your group members to log onto the Jenkins build server on this machine uncomment the line # config.vm.network "public_network" in the Vagrantfile.
+Note in case you want to allow our group members to log onto the Jenkins build server on this machine uncomment the line # config.vm.network "public_network" in the Vagrantfile.
 - `cd /vm` #[comment]: <> (TODO)`
 - `vagrant up`
 - You can ssh into this VM via `vagrant ssh`
 - After starting the VM Jenkins should be up and running.
-You can access it via [your droplet IP]:8080
+You can access it via [our droplet IP]:8080

 ### Configuring Jenkins